BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS implementation guidance 10C**
 Operators should make information available to customers about how they will be treated in various common scenarios.
-However, this does not mean that operators have to detail all possible scenarios or responses to service interrup
+However, this does not mean that operators have to detail all possible scenarios or responses to service interruptions

 > **Implementation**
 A. We do not have any common failure scenarios.
 In the event of any service interruption, systems and games are restored to their pre-failure state.